python/devguide/parser.rst

     Don't try to reason about a PEG grammar in the same way you would to with an EBNF or context free grammar.
-PEG is optimized to describe **how** input strings will be parsed, while context-free grammars are optimized to generate strings of the language they describe (in EBNF, to know if given string is in the language you need to do work to find out as is not immediately obvious from the grammar).
+PEG is optimized to describe **how** input strings will be parsed, while context-free grammars are optimized to generate strings of the language they describe (in EBNF, to know if a given string is in the language, you need to do work to find out as it is not immediately obvious from the grammar).

 * Alternatives are ordered ( ``A | B`` is not the same as ``B | A`` ).
-* If a rule returns a failure doesn't mean that the parsing has failed, it just means "try something else".
+* If a rule returns a failure, it doesn't mean that the parsing has failed, it just means "try something else".
 * By default PEG parsers run in exponential time, which can be optimized to linear by using memoization.